ElenaCherpakova/HTML-CSS-JavaScript/mapty_app/README.md

 5. Re-build Running and Cycling objects coming from Local Storage.

+6. More realistic error and confirmation messages.

+7. Ability to position the map to show all workouts.

+8. Ability to draw lines and shapes instead of just points.

+9. Geocode location from coordinates (“Run in Shoghi, Shimla).

+10. Display weather data for workout time and place.

 ## License

 This project is licensed under the MIT License